usemodal-vue3/usemodal-vue3/README.md

 </Modal>
 ```

-Your page may need to pop up multiple dialogs, and different dialogs may depend on different data sources, sometimes even asynchronously, you can easily manage their popup order.
+Your page may need to pop up multiple modals, and different modals may depend on different data sources, sometimes even asynchronously, you can easily manage their popup order.

 ```javascript
 import { reactive } from 'vue';